MGX3D/CurrentViewer/README.md

 #
 ## Troubleshooting

-**Note:** Do not direct support requests to LowPowerLab, this is not an official tool, it's provided AS-IS.
+**Note:** Do not direct CurrentViewer support requests to LowPowerLab, this is not an official tool, it's provided AS-IS.
 This is a side-project for me (and first time dealing with matplotlib in particular, so I will try to address issues as time (and skill) allows :)

 - ### Python dependencies
-    This was tested with Python 3.6 (on Windows) and 3.8.5 (in Linux).
+    This was tested with Python 3.6-3.8 (on Windows) and 3.8.5 (in Linux).
 Currently not working on MacOS 10.15 (although it should - but no time to debug).
     The dependencies that are critical and might break in the future are:
     - matplotlib (tested with 3.1.1)
     - mplcursors (tested with 0.3)
+    - numpy / pandas - these are new dependencies added in 1.0.1.
+There are already known issues with Python 3.9 and matplotlib/numpy, if you run into those stick to 3.8 or use virtual environments

 - ### Serial port errors
     Make sure you can connect to the COM port (using Arduino, Putty, etc) and you see the CurrentRanger menu (type '?').
 Then enable USB streaming (command 'u') and check if the data is actually coming in the expected exponent format (see below)

 - ### Data Errors
     CurrentViewer expects only measurements in the exponent format ('-0.81e-3') streamed over USB. if you have other things enabled (such as Touch debugging) you might see a lot of errors or inconsistent data.
-CurrentViewer measures the error rate and if above a certain threshold will stop.
+CurrentViewer measures the error rate and if above a certain threshold (50%) will stop.

     I typically test with my branch of the firmware (https://github.com/MGX3D/CurrentRanger) as I only have one CurrentRanger but I try to not rely on features that are not available in the official firmware.